choccydev/midiboard/docs/readme.md

 ## 6. <a name='Theconfigfile'></a>The config file

-For more information on the config file check the [config docs](https://github.com/aordano/midiboard/tree/master/docs/config.md).
+For more information on the config file check the [config file docs](https://github.com/aordano/midiboard/tree/master/docs/config.md).

 ## 7. <a name='Events'></a>Events

-For more information on events check the [event docs](https://github.com/aordano/midiboard/tree/master/docs/events.md).
+For more information on events check the [events docs](https://github.com/aordano/midiboard/tree/master/docs/events.md).

 ## 8. <a name='CLI'></a>CLI